Mechanism of respiration process in the human and Gases exchange inside the two lungs

-The motion of the chest upwards in the inhalation process, and it is downwards in the exhalation process, and it increases during the walking and there is more increase during running.
+The motion of the chest upwards in the inhalation process, and it is downwards in the exhalation process, and it increases during walking and there is more increase during running.

 The diaphragm is a muscle that separates the thoracic cavity from the abdominal cavity, and it has an important role in the respiration process.

-The inhalation process, the diaphragm muscle contracts and moves down, and the ribs rise upwards, The chest cavity enlarges and the air rich in oxygen gas (the inhaled air) enters the two lungs through the nasal cavity (the nose).
+In the inhalation process, the diaphragm muscle contracts and moves down, and the ribs rise upwards, The chest cavity enlarges and the air rich in oxygen gas (the inhaled air) enters the two lungs through the nasal cavity (the nose).

 In the exhalation process the diaphragm muscle relaxes and moves up, and the ribs move down, The thoracic cavity becomes narrow and the air rich in carbon dioxide gas and the water vapour (the exhaled air) goes out from the two lungs through the nasal cavity (the nose).

-The gases exchange inside the two lungs
+Gases exchange inside the two lungs

 The exchange of gases occurs between the air existed in the alveoli and the blood capillaries through their thin walls.

-The blood leaves carbon dioxide gas (produced from the burning of the food) and carries oxygen gas (from the inhalation process), and distributes it all over the body cells, and carbon dioxide gas is ejected out of the two lungs.
+The blood leaves carbon dioxide gas (produced from the burning of food) and carries oxygen gas (from the inhalation process), and distributes it all over the body cells, and carbon dioxide gas is ejected out of the two lungs.

-The lungs shrink or spread out by the muscles between the ribs of the thoracic cavity and by the diaphragm muscle, and they are free from the muscles, so they can not shrink or spread out lone.
+The lungs shrink or spread out by the muscles between the ribs of the thoracic cavity and by the diaphragm muscle, and they are free from the muscles, so they can not shrink or spread out alone.